 Injured in a car accident?
 We can help.

-If you have been injured in a Virginia traffic accident and believe that you deserve compensation, it is important that you consult with an experienced personal injury lawyer regarding the details of your case and your legal options.
-The VA accident attorneys at Shapiro & Appleton& Duffan offer free, private meetings for the victims of traffic accidents and their families.
+If you have been injured in a Virginia traffic accident and believe that you deserve compensation, it is important that you consult with an experienced car accident lawyer in Virginia Beach regarding the details of your case and your legal options.
+The VA accident attorneys at Shapiro & Appleton offer free, private meetings for the victims of traffic accidents and their families.